The Cancer Research

 - Endometrial and liver cancers

-- There is limited evidence that coffee may DECREASE the risk of:
+- Limited evidence suggests that coffee may DECREASE the risk of:

 - Mouth, pharynx, larynx and skin cancers, though more research is needed to determine if these are cause and effect associations.